 While no credit score, or a low score, does not necessarily keep you from leasing, it could require a larger down payment or higher monthly payments overall.
 The higher monthly payment is mainly due to the higher interest rates that lessees with a lower credit score qualify for.

-According to Experian 2021 Q3 findings, the average credit score of drivers leasing a vehicle was 732, a one-point decrease from 2020 Q3.
+The average credit score of drivers leasing a new vehicle was 736 in the second quarter of 2022, a three-point increase from the second quarter of 2021, according to Experian’s State of the Market report.
 This score falls under the prime category — ranging from 661 to 780.

 3 options for getting a lease with no credit